immersive-arts/Sparck2_Documentation/docs/start/setup/installation.md

-[Prerequisites]: ../setup/prerequisites.md
+[Preparation]: ../setup/prerequisites.md

-Assuming you installed the [Prerequisites],
+Assuming you alread followd the [Preparation],

 ## 1. Startup Max if it hasn't started yet.